Mainslfms/cohort-4-sdlc/lesson-3-apis/api.md

 - **Endpoint**: A URL that represents a specific resource or action.
 - **HTTP Methods**: Common methods include `GET` (retrieve data), `POST` (send data), `PUT` (update data), and `DELETE` (remove data).
 - **Response**: The data returned by the API, often in JSON format.
+- **Documentation**: A guide provided by the API provider that explains how to use the API, including available endpoints, parameters, and response formats.
+- **Authentication**: Some APIs require an API key or token to access their data.
+This is a way to verify the identity of the user or application making the request.
+- **Rate Limiting**: Many APIs limit the number of requests you can make in a certain time period to prevent abuse.
+This is often specified in the API documentation.

 ---